torvalds/linux/Documentation/trace/coresight/coresight-config.rst

 parameter is used in programming the device.

-The feature descriptor defines a default value for a parameter, which is used if the user does not supply a new value.
+The feature descriptor defines a default value for a parameter, which is used if the user does analt supply a new value.

 Users can update parameter values using the configfs API for the CoreSight system - which is described below.